microsoft/teams-ai/js/samples/04.ai.c.actionMapping.lightBot/README.md

 1. Install the [Teams Toolkit extension](https://marketplace.visualstudio.com/items?itemName=TeamsDevApp.ms-teams-vscode-extension)
 1. Select **File > Open Folder** in VS Code and choose this sample's directory from the repo
 1. Using the extension, sign in with your Microsoft 365 account where you have permissions to upload custom apps
-1. Update the `.env` file and provide your [OpenAI Key](https://openai.com/api/) key for leveraging GPT
+1. Update the `.env` file and provide your [OpenAI Key](https://openai.com/api/) key for leveraging AI
 1. Select **Debug > Start Debugging** or **F5** to run the app in a Teams web client.
 1. In the browser that launches, select the **Add** button to install the app to Teams.